abrotman/BIMI_MUA/bimi_mua.md

 Additionally, a receiver employing this method MUST add another header to the message, BIMI-Receiver-Information.
-This will contain a `date-time` (from [@!RFC5322]), and sha256-encoded hash from the loal part of the recipient, and then the `domain` (again from RFC5322)
+This will contain a `date-time` (from [@!RFC5322]), and sha256-encoded hash from the local part of the recipient, and then the `domain` (again from RFC5322)

 BIMI-Receiver-Information: date: date-time ; rcpt: sha256-local @ domain